JeremyCade/jeremycade.github.io/_posts/2015-06-29-goodbye-aussieweb-hello-ssw.md

 Though my official start date with SSW is July 1st 2015, I have been working with the Brisbane Team in a part time capacity since June 1st 2015.
 This has allowed me to ease myself into SSW's work-flow and methodologies, though not without some level of pain.
 It's not always easy to move from having complete freedom to following the [rules](https://rules.ssw.com.au)

-To date: I have pushed changes to the [SSW Website](https://www.ssw.com.au/), [Sugar Learning](http://www.sugarlearning.com/) and have started working with [Brisbane Catholic Education](http://www.bne.catholic.edu.au/) one one of their internal Information Systems.
+To date: I have pushed changes to the [SSW Website](https://www.ssw.com.au/), [Sugar Learning](http://www.sugarlearning.com/) and have started working with [Brisbane Catholic Education](http://www.bne.catholic.edu.au/) on one of their internal Information Systems.

 So a final Goodbye to my coworkers of 13+ years and AussieWeb, and hello to all of the team at SSW.